 a.
 Undue emphasis on routine functions: The Ministries of Government of India are often unable to focus on their policy analysis and policy-making functions due to the large volume of routine work that they are saddled with.
 This leads to national priorities not receiving due attention.
 Often, functions which are best carried out by the state or local Governments or could easily be outsourced continue to be retained with the Union Government.

 b.
-Proliferation of Ministries/Departments – weak integration and coordination: The creation of a large number of Ministries and Departments sometimes due to the compulsion of coalition politics has led to illogical division of work and lack of an integrated approach even on closely related subjects.
+Proliferation of Ministries/Departments – weak integration and coordination: The creation of a large number of Ministries and Departments sometimes due to the compulsion of coalition politics has led to the illogical division of work and lack of an integrated approach even on closely related subjects.
 It has been observed that the Ministries/Departments often carve out exclusive turfs and tend to work in isolated silos.
-This, at times, detracts from examination of issues from a wide national perspective and in an integrated manner.
+This, at times, detracts from the examination of issues from a wide national perspective and in an integrated manner.

 c.
-An extended hierarchy with too many levels: Government of India has an extended vertical structure which leads to examination of issues at many levels frequently causing delays in decision making on the one hand and lack of accountability on the other.
+An extended hierarchy with too many levels: Government of India has an extended vertical structure which leads to an examination of issues at many levels frequently causing delays in decision making on the one hand and lack of accountability on the other.
 Another noteworthy feature of the structure is that several levels are redundant as they do not contribute to the decision making process.

 d.
 Risk avoidance: A fall-out of a multi-layered structure has been the tendency towards reverse delegation and avoidance of risk in decision making.
-Another aspect of the existing structure is an increasing emphasis on consultations through movement of files as a substitute for taking decisions.
-This leads to multiplication of work, delays and inefficiency.
+Another aspect of the existing structure is an increasing emphasis on consultations through the movement of files as a substitute for taking decisions.
+This leads to the multiplication of work, delays and inefficiency.

 e.
-Absence of team work: The present rigid hierarchal structure effectively rules out team work so necessary in the present context where an inter-disciplinary approach often is the need of the hour to respond effectively to emerging challenges.
+Absence of teamwork: The present rigid hierarchal structure effectively rules out teamwork so necessary in the present context where an inter-disciplinary approach often is the need of the hour to respond effectively to emerging challenges.

 f.
-Fragmentation of functions: At the operational level also, there has been a general trend to divide and subdivide functions making delivery of services inefficient and time-consuming. several decades ago, this was captured in a telling manner in a Shankar cartoon, of an official being appointed as “Deputy Assistant Director General, Envelopes (Glue)”! g.
-Except in the case of a few committees and boards, there has been considerable weakening of the autonomy conceived at the time of their formation.
+Fragmentation of functions: At the operational level also, there has been a general trend to divide and subdivide functions making delivery of services inefficient and time-consuming. several decades ago, this was captured in a telling manner in a Shankar cartoon, of an official being appointed as “Deputy Assistant Director-General, Envelopes (Glue)”! g.
+Except in the case of a few committees and boards, there has been a considerable weakening of the autonomy conceived at the time of their formation.